Restore Your Apple Music Library After Subscription Ends

 2. Scroll down and tap Music.

-4. Ensure "Show Apple Music" is also enabled under the APPLE MUSIC section.
+4. Make sure "Show Apple Music" is also turned on under the Apple Music section.

 5. Wait for the syncing process to complete, then check your Apple Music app to see if your library has returned.